Tiered Responses to Student Behavior

 • Confiscation.

-• In-school suspension with behavioral interventions and/or restorative practices (one to three days).
+• In-school suspension with behavioral interventions and/or restorative practices (1-3 days).

 Level 3 Responses